List of musical works released in a stem format

+An example of WAV stem files sequenced inside of a folder, as exported with the digital audio workstation (DAW) Logic Pro.

 The following is a list of musical works that have been released legally in a stem format for public use.

 With the growing availability of amateur music-making software such as GarageBand, it has become possible for the general public to more easily make their own music.
 In 2005, as an experiment, Trent Reznor of Nine Inch Nails released the stems to the single "The Hand That Feeds".
 Since then, other artists have begun releasing the stems for some songs, the intention being that listeners can freely remix and reuse the music in any way desired.